-Humanitarian Visa Approved for Syrian Christian
+Humanitarian Visa for Syrian Citizen

 - The subjective element of our client’s well-founded fear concerns his state of mind following his departure from Syria which is undeniably a question of fact as it is not possible to fabricate his location at the time of application.
 The fact our client was displaced from his country of origin cannot be ignored and suggests that his Convention based fear, as described above was subjective based.